 - Begin with reinstalling graphics card drivers.
 Then, if the problem persists, follow the next solutions of the article.

-Windows 10 is a great operating system, but some users reported inverted colors on their screen.
-This is an unusual issue, and in today’s article we’ll show you how to fix it properly.
+Windows 11 is a great operating system, but some users reported inverted colors on their screens.
+This is an unusual issue, and in today’s article, we’ll show you how to fix it properly.

 Inverted colors can be a big problem on your PC, and speaking of display issues and colors, here are some similar problems that users reported:

-- Inverted color scheme Windows 10 – This issue can appear if high contrast theme is enabled.
-To fix the problem simply check your Ease of Access settings and make sure that high contrast is disabled.
+- Inverted color scheme Windows 10 – This issue can appear if a high contrast theme is enabled.
+To fix the problem, check your Ease of Access settings and ensure that high contrast is disabled.